-I’ve been to the capital of Macedonia 4 or 5 times by now and it never stops to amuse me with so many things to do in Skopje.
+I’ve been to the capital of North Macedonia 4 or 5 times by now and it never stops to amuse me with so many things to do in Skopje.

 While most of the city is just a random area with blocks of flats and houses strewn around with no actual urban planning the center is a real playground for me.

 There are just so many things to do in Skopje that they can keep you occupied for at least 2-3 days!

 First impressions from visiting Skopje

 I remember very well the first time I arrived in Skopje, North Macedonia.

 It was the early evening on November gloomy day, together with a friend we were trying to find our accommodation but instead of looking properly for the place we had a huge “wtf is happening here?” moment.

 We knew next to nothing about Skopje so seeing the center with all its quirks was a massive surprise to us, especially that at that moment there were more statues than people around us.